OpenTechSchool/html-css-beginners/core/portfolio.md

 made for wrapping up all the h tags.
 So we place inside of it an h1 and h2 tag.
 Followed by a p tag where finally all of our content is written.
 Write at least some text inside of your article, because we will need it later on.

+As we have again changed the flow of the page using a float: left in the CSS defining aside then we should add another div with class clear to put the flow of the page back to normal for the footer.

+In the html file add the following div just above the <nav> tag

+    <div class="clear"></div>

 Before we make our article better looking, we need to know some basics about the box model.
 What is a box model, and why is it so importan?